loganventer/CHAP2/Console/CHAP2.Console.Bulk/README.md

 # CHAP2.Console.Bulk

-A console application for bulk conversion of PowerPoint files to choruses.
+A console application for bulk conversion of PowerPoint files to choruses, using CQRS and shared services from CHAP2.Console.Common.

 ## Features

 - Recursively scans directories for .ppsx and .pptx files
-- Sends binary data to the slide conversion endpoint
+- Sends binary data to the slide conversion endpoint of CHAP2.Chorus.Api
 - Processes multiple files in batch operations
 - Real-time progress tracking during conversion
 - Configurable API base URL
 - Command-line argument support
 - Comprehensive error handling and reporting
+- Uses shared API client and display services from CHAP2.Console.Common

+## CQRS & Architecture
+- All API communication uses the shared `ApiClientService`.
+- Follows repository and service naming conventions (`AddAsync`, `GetByNameAsync`, etc.).
+- Clean separation of concerns for maintainability and testability.

 ## Configuration

 Edit `appsettings.json` to configure:

-- `ApiBaseUrl`: The base URL of the CHAP2API (default: http://localhost:5000)
+- `ApiBaseUrl`: The base URL of the CHAP2.Chorus.Api (default: http://localhost:5000)
 - `DefaultPpsxFilePath`: Default file path if no argument is provided

 ## Usage